raajeew/loginapp-ng10/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+## Commands:
+# Create a new app
+$ ng new login-app –routing
+# create a new module with route
+$ ng generate module home --route home --module app.module

 ## Build